-4Visualisation of the VR frame generation process at the source for a choice of RF 30 fps, MP = 5, SI = xx bytes and SP = xx bytes, corresponding with an application-level bit rate of xx Mb/s.
+Figure 4: Visualisation of the VR frame generation process at the source for a choice of RF 30 fps, MP = 5, SI = xx bytes and SP = xx bytes, corresponding with an application-level bit rate of xx Mb/s.

-For the considered indoor office scenario these sources are the on-table video capture devices for the uplink transfers, while the source of the downlink transfers depends on whether the viewed speaker is physically or virtually present.
+For the considered indoor office scenario, in the uplink these sources are two video capture devices per person, with some degree of local pre-transmission processing and also an aggregation of both streams before the uplink transfer.
+The source of the downlink transfers depends on whether the viewed speaker is physically or virtually present.
 In the former case, the source of the downlink transfer is xx, while in the latter case the source is the remote video capture device recording the virtually present speaker at its remote location.
-Generated as application-level frames at the source, the video information arrives in the form of 1500-byte IP packets at the uplink (UE) or downlink (BS; gNodeB) transmission buffer, with the packets dispersed in time due to the variabilities of packet latencies on the path from source to transmit buffer.
+Generated as application-level frames at the source, the video information arrives in the form of 1500-byte IP packets at the uplink (UE (User Equipment)) or downlink (BS (Base Station); gNodeB) transmission buffer, with the packets dispersed in time due to the variabilities of packet latencies on the path from source to transmit buffer.
 For the uplink streams, with the video capture devices directly connected to a 5G UE, no such time dispersion is assumed, and the IP packets are available in the UE’s transmit buffer immediately upon frame generation.
 The time dispersion for the downlink streams is modelled by a burstiness parameter.
 To be continued …

 The QoS requirement of the VR application is given by a maximum tolerable end-to-end one-way frame-level latency of DE2E (in ms), of which we assume a budget of DRAN < DE2E is assigned to the Radio Access Network (RAN).
 Any VR frame delivered with a latency exceeding the end-to-end requirement is considered useless.